EXPLORE

 What a Fiduciary Is: The Investment Advisers Act of 1940

-In the United States, Investment Advisers and their fiduciary duty to clients was defined by the Investment Advisers Act of 1940, which remains the primary source of regulation of Investment Advisers.
-Following are a few excerpts detailing expectations for Investment Advisers under the Act.
-(Read the full Act)
+In the United States, investment advisers and their fiduciary duty to clients were defined by the Investment Advisers Act of 1940, which remains the primary source of regulation of investment advisers.
+Following are a few excerpts detailing expectations for investment advisers under the act.
+(Read the full act.)

 -